VenkateshDoijode/promptfoo-cicd-framework/README.md

 | `prompt-injection` | Wraps base attacks by **embedding injected instructions inside user input** (e.g., "ignore previous instructions and...") |

 > Promptfoo also supports other strategies not enabled here, e.g. `basic`, `crescendo` (gradual escalation), `goat`, `best-of-n`, `multilingual` (attacks translated into other languages), `leetspeak`/`base64`/`rot13` (obfuscation encodings), `composite` (chains multiple strategies), and `retry` (re-runs failed strategies with mutations) — useful to add if you want deeper coverage.

-### `purpose` field

-`redteam.purpose` is the plain-English description Promptfoo uses to **auto-generate contextually relevant attacks** for this specific system (a SecureBank loan assistant that must never guarantee approval, collect PII, fabricate rates, or leak internals).
-The more precise this description, the more targeted the generated attacks are.

 ---